moto-penangf/documentation/docs/modes/preloader.md

 This limitation protects the device from unauthorized modifications and ensures the security of the process, which, unfortunately, significantly limits our capabilities and causes issues in this case. :(

 ## MtkClient
-You can find information about trying with mtkclient [here](../dev/mtkclient.md)
+Information on attempts to bypass using mtkclient can be found [here](../dev/mtkclient.md)